ubiregiinc/ubiregi-api-scala/README.markdown

 This project will provide Ubiregi API Clients written in Scala.

-Currently, this project is under development.
+Note that this project is still experimental.

-# For Development
+# For Developers

 * By running sbt gen-idea, project definition files for IntelliJ IDEA is generated.
 * By running sbt eclipse, project definition files for Scala IDE for Eclipse is generated.